tkn-tub/ns3-gym/doc/tutorial/source/tracing.rst

 The signature of this method reflects the device-centric view of the situation at this level.
-All of the public methods inherited from class 2``PcapUserHelperForDevice`` reduce to calling this single device-dependent implementation method.
+All of the public methods inherited from class ``PcapUserHelperForDevice`` reduce to calling this single device-dependent implementation method.
 For example, the lowest level pcap method,

 ::